Security

 Yes, there is a way to use DW inbound calls without having a public URL or passing data through the Declarative Webhook Relay Server, but the external system that is making the call must be capable of login into Salesforce using Salesforce REST API.

-• To make a call that uses an inbound call template, after the REST authentication, use this URL: /services/apexrest/d_wh/InboundCall?templateId=… and provide the inbound call template id.
+- To make a call that uses an inbound call template, after the REST authentication, use the URL displayed on the inbound call template page, similar to the one in the image below.